AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 Great work!
 You've learned about the two basic types of queries and how to query your own content.
 Be sure to check out the [Additional Resources section](#additional-resources) for additional sample queries and learn how much more you can do with the GraphQL API.

+If you'd like to learn how extracted content is then used in a custom React app, be sure to review the module [Customize Content in a Sample React App.](customize-app.md)

 You can return to your trial home screen by clicking **Solutions** button at the top-right of the navigation bar and selecting **Experience Manager**.

 ![Navigate home](assets/extract-content/home.png)